VamsiTech-collab/Cars24_Analysis/README.md

 3) Powerful search: Easily find elements by tag, class, id, or attributes.

 4) Efficient parsing: Quickly navigate and extract data from complex web pages.

+# EXPLORATORY DATA ANALYSIS :

+1) UNIVARIATE ANALYSIS

+2) BI-VARIATE ANALYSIS

+3) MULTI-VARIATE ANALYSIS

+# CONCLUSION :

+- Maruti and Hyundai dominate the car market, indicating strong brand loyalty among consumers.

+- Most cars are priced under 7.5 lakhs, with prices inversely related to mileage.

+- Newer models (2022, 2019, 2017) retain higher resale value, comprising 63% of total cars.

+- First-owner cars have a wider price range and better value retention compared to second-owner cars.

+- Petrol vehicles are most prevalent, particularly in resale markets, with consistent price growth observed over time.

+# SUGGESTION TO BUYER:

+- Focus on buying popular brands like Maruti or Hyundai, particularly newer models from 2022, 2019, or 2017 for better resale value.

+- Target petrol cars with mileage between 20,000 km and 80,000 km, as they are the most available and commonly resold.

+- Opt for first-owner vehicles to ensure better maintenance and wider price distribution, enhancing overall value.